Disability / Disability discrimination / Discrimination

 This kind of discrimination is when

 For example, if an employer refuses to promote someone who has regular hospital appointments because of their disability.
-This would probably be unlawful discrimination – unless your employer can show an “objective justification” (see above)
+This refusal may not be because of the disability itself, but because of absence from work.
+However, the absence ‘arises’ directly from the disability.
+This would probably be unlawful discrimination – unless your employer can show an “objective justification” and that the action is proportionate (see above).

 5) Harassment